ksclarke/freelib-build-tools/src/main/resources/site/markdown/documenters-welcome.md

-## Documenters Welcome
+## Help Improve the Docs

 One of the most important (and frequently overlooked) parts of a small open source project is its documentation.
 It's important because documentation is often the first exposure potential users have to a project.
-When a project's documentation is lacking, these people may get discouraged and avoid using the project.
+When a project's documentation is lacking, potential users may get discouraged and decide not to use the project.

 Even experienced users get frustrated when the documentation for a particular feature is lacking.
 Enough frustrating experiences can cause even the most ardent supporter to shy away from using a project.